wirebadger/mouse-wheel/README.md

 # mouse-wheel
-Arduino based exercise wheel counter for a (real, live, furry mammal) mouse
+Arduino based exercise wheel counter for mice

 # Overview
-We want to see how much exercise our mouse is doing so want to count the number of revolutions on his mouse wheel.
+We want to see how much exercise a mouse is doing so want to count the number of revolutions on the mouse wheel.
 We don't care which way the wheel is turning or how fast.
 In principle this is quite a simple revolution counter.

+# Prototype
-# Design
+## Design

-A magnet is glued under the wheel and every time it passes over a hall effect sensor it generates a pulse which we can count by connecting it to one of the external interrupt pins on the Arduino board.
+A magnet is glued under the wheel and every time it passes over a hall effect sensor it generates a pulse which is counted by connecting it to one of the external interrupt pins on the Arduino board.
 This simple arrangement generates a lot of noisy triggers when the wheel rests with the magnet just over the sensor.
 To avoid them, a second magnet is glued 180 degrees further round the wheel and a second hall effect sensor (B) is placed at 90 degrees.
 Each time a magnet passes a sensor we switch to looking at the other sensor.
 Every 1/4 revolution the wheel generates a signal from one of the sensors and every half turn passes sensor A and increments the count.
 We are actually counting half revolutions so the result is scaled by two before display.

-# Build
+## Build

 Glue two magnets 180 degrees apart on the wheel section.
 It matters which way up they go as the sensors only detect one magnetic polarity.
-That's why I put the black dots on the second time I glued them..

 ![Wheel with magnets](https://github.com/wirebadger/mouse-wheel/blob/master/images/IMG_0185.JPG)